-Arena mode will pit one team against one other – taking the ‘battle royale’ element away from Respawn’s hit FPS game.
-As one of the best battle royale games, this could be seen as a risky move, but Arenas adds another competitive mode to the mix, with considerably less looting and a bigger focus on the shooting.
-Of course, different legends and abilities into the mix.
+Arena mode will pit one team against one other in a 3v3 format – taking the ‘battle royale’ element away from Respawn’s hit FPS game.
+As Apex Legends is one of the best battle royale games, this could be seen as a risky move, but Arenas adds another competitive mode to the mix, with considerably less looting and a bigger focus on the shooting.
+Of course, different legends and abilities have also been thrown into the mix.
 Respawn is truly taking us “beyond battle royale,” as the developer teased so long ago.

 How Apex Legends’ Arena mode works

 Apex Legends Arenas mode starts with the character selection screen: pick your favourite legend who you’ll stick with for the whole match – even if it goes the full nine rounds.
 We imagine lots of people will pick the new addition to Apex Legends, Valkyrie, early on, but check out our Apex Legends tier list for an objective analysis of who deserves your pick.